nodejs/node/deps/npm/docs/content/using-npm/developers.md

 and then follow the prompts.

-This is documented better in [npm-adduser](/docs/cli-commands/npm-adduser).
+This is documented better in [npm adduser](/cli-commands/npm-adduser).

 ### Publish your package